rosalba-rodriguez/rosalba-rodriguez.github.io/README.md

 * remember to look at linkedin for projects
 * ~~add copyright~~
 * change sections to be in separate pages
+* change about page to experience, make about page about & education

 # [Start Bootstrap - Stylish Portfolio](https://startbootstrap.com/template-overviews/stylish-portfolio/)